diaoquesang/DeBoneDiT/README.md

 ## 🧪 Implementation Details

-All experiments were performed using PyTorch 2.5.1 on a single NVIDIA V100 32 GB GPU within Ubuntu 22.04.
-WDT-MD was trained from scratch over 600 epochs with a batch size of 4 utilizing the AdamW optimizer, complemented by a dynamic learning rate schedule initialized at $10^{-4}$.
-The noise scheduling parameter $\beta_t$ followed a scaled linear trajectory ranging from 0.00085 to 0.012 across $T=1000$ diffusion timesteps.
-The sampling steps $T_s$ was set to 50 using the LCM sampler.
-In pseudo-normal pattern synthesis, the inpainting radius $r$ is set to 3 pixels.
-For wavelet decomposition, the Daubechies 6 basis was selected to balance computational efficiency and time-frequency localization.
+All experiments were performed using PyTorch 2.5.1 on an NVIDIA A800 GPU within Ubuntu 22.04.
+The DAE was trained from scratch for 200 epochs with a batch size of 4 using the Adam optimizer.
+Specifically, the learning rate was set to $10^{-4}$ for both the encoder $E$ and decoder $D$, and $5 \times 10^{-4}$ for the discriminator $\mathcal{D}$.
+Regarding the latent space, the downsampling factor $r$ was set to 4, resulting in a latent feature map of $256 \times 256$ for $1024 \times 1024$ inputs.
+To balance different training objectives, the trade-off weights for DAE training are set as follows: $\lambda_{adv}=10^{-2}$, $\lambda_{per}=10^{-3}$, and $\lambda_{dep}=1$.

+In addition, the DiT-based denoising network $\epsilon_\theta$ was trained from scratch for 2000 epochs with a batch size of 8 using the AdamW optimizer.
+Specifically, a multi-step learning rate decay strategy was employed, initialized at $10^{-4}$.
+Following established practices, Exponential Moving Average (EMA) and Classifier-Free Guidance (CFG) were adopted to ensure model robustness during training and inference, respectively.
+Furthermore, the number of diffusion timesteps $T$ was set to 1000 for training, whereas only 50 sampling steps were utilized for inference to facilitate rapid generation.

 ## 📦 Datasets